CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 If you add another filter you can see that they are all chained together to give a more nuanced selection of your data.
 The OR keyword is another option for having multiple conditions.

 The final condition we will discover through our filters can be found by filtering `place`.
 Clear all filters except for `place`.
 Type in "California" and then switch to the SQL tab.
 You will see a new keyword ILIKE that does basic [regular expression](http://www.postgresql.org/docs/9.0/static/functions-matching.html) matching that is _case-insensitive_.
+If you want case-sensitive matching instead, you need to use LIKE.

-LIKE is case-sensitive.
-The wildcard in this case is the percent symbol: %.
-Placed at the front of the string, '%california' matches all strings that end in "california", regardless of case.
-Placed at the end, 'california%' matches all strings that begin with "California".
+To avoid confusion with the _*_ in the SELECT statement, the wildcard that is used for pattern matching with LIKE and ILIKE is the percent symbol: %.
+Placed at the front of the string, `place ILIKE '%california'`, matches all strings that end in "California", regardless of case.
+Placed at the end, `'california%'`, matches all strings that begin with "California".
 Placed on both ends as produced by the filter, it matches all strings that contain "California".

-While % matches a sequence of characters, the underscore (_) matches any single character.
+While % matches a sequence of zero or more characters, the underscore (_) matches any single character.
 The following will match "California": `'_a_i_o_n_a'`.

 _Tip:_ Make sure to use single quotes (') to enclose strings in the WHERE clause.